Detecting Gravitational Waves from Exoplanets Orbiting Binary Neutron Stars with B-DECIGO and DECIGO: Conclusion

 A note on the DECIGO estimates is warranted.
-Our DECIGO sensitivity should be viewed as a coarse, trend-level guide rather than a final forecast.
-Because the assumed observing time (\(T_{\rm obs}\gtrsim 4\,\mathrm{yr}\)) far exceeds the detector’s one-year heliocentric orbit, we treated the four DECIGO clusters as equivalent and combined their information content by summing identical Fisher matrices, \(\Gamma_{\rm net}\simeq 4\,\Gamma_{\rm cluster}\), implying an SNR gain of \(\sqrt{4}\).
-This simplification neglects time-dependent geometry, inter-channel correlations, and the exact time-delay interferometry (TDI) combinations across the network.
-A refined analysis should model the full, time-varying response of all clusters and channels, which may shift quantitative thresholds.
+Our DECIGO sensitivity should be regarded as a coarse, trend-level guide rather than a final forecast.
+Because the assumed observing time (\(T_{\rm obs}\gtrsim4\,\mathrm{years}\)) far exceeds the detector’s one-year heliocentric orbit, we treated the four DECIGO clusters as equivalent and combined their information content by summing identical Fisher matrices, \(\Gamma_{\rm net}\simeq4\,\Gamma_{\rm cluster}\), implying an SNR gain of \(\sqrt{4}\).
+This simplification neglects the time-dependent constellation geometry and possible inter-interferometer correlations.
+In addition, the current baseline design of DECIGO and B-DECIGO adopts a three-spacecraft Fabry–Pérot Michelson configuration rather than a LISA-type time-delay interferometry (TDI) scheme \citep{kawamuraCurrentStatusSpace2020}; hence, our analysis adopts a single-Michelson response per cluster.
+This approximation neglects the detailed orbital motion and inter-interferometer coupling, but remains consistent with the present mission design.
+A more comprehensive forecast would model the full, time-dependent response of all clusters and channels, which could slightly modify the quantitative sensitivities or parameter-estimation accuracies.

 Several limitations qualify these forecasts.
 We rely on the linear-signal (Fisher) approximation, which can be optimistic at modest SNRs or near parameter degeneracies (e.g., around one year).
 We restrict attention to circular, coplanar, single-planet systems, and we do not quantify biases from waveform systematics (e.g., higher-PN terms, spin-induced modulations, tides) or from simplifications in the detector response.
 Representative source orientations are fixed; we do not marginalize over sky locations, duty cycles, or non-stationary instrumental systematics.
-For DECIGO specifically, we do not implement the full TDI network or quantify channel correlations and transfer functions.